Contents

 If true, indicate that the prompt was truncated because it was too large compared to the model's maximum context length.
 Only the end of the prompt is used to generate the completion.

-• finish_reason: string
+• finish_reason: string or array or string

 • input_tokens: integer